 No child is prevented from an activity or school visit because of non-payment but if insufficient donations are received then this could result in certain events being cancelled.

 School work closely with parents to set up payment plans for parents who are experiencing financial difficulties or who have more than one child in school.

 St. Michael’s has the Healthy School Status.
 We encourage the eating of healthy snacks at break time.
-Children can pay a cost of £2.25 a week, which enables them to have a slice of toast and a carton of milk each day.
-This has to be ordered termly in advance.
-The children can have just milk, or just toast or both.
-(Toast is 25p a day, milk is 20p a day).
+Children can pay for toast and milk to receive this at break time.
+These must be ordered and paid for in advance and are ordered for a full term.
 The school is also part of the National Fruit Scheme; we therefore provide a piece of fresh fruit or vegetable each afternoon break to all our Infant pupils.
 The fruit is provided free of cost to the school and its pupils.
 Alternatively, children are welcome to bring their own snacks to school but we ask parents to please support our healthy eating policy in encouraging children to bring something that is appropriate e.g. fresh fruit or a cereal bar, not sweets, chocolate or crisps please.

 We must ask that grapes are cut in half at home if given as a snack to eat in school.
 This is to prevent choking.

 We do not allow any type of nuts in school, this includes peanut butter as we have children with life threatening allergies.